egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 2. CSS also works by specificity. `headerClass` is more *specific* than div `allMyHeaders`, so it gets priority.

 Specificity can get confusing pretty quickly, so make sure to always check your code!
 See [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) for a detailed description of specificity.

+## Debugging

+Debugging your website/MTurk task can be done right in the browser.
+Chrome is probably the most advanced/easiest to use, but all major browsers have debugging tools. **Note: this guide uses Google Chrome, but it is possible in all browsers.**

+Step 1: Once you have written some HTML code, you can run this and see it in your browser.

+>In Atom, you can do this by installing the 'script' package and then pressing 'ctrl + shift + b'.
+I'm sure other editors have this feature as well.

+Step 2: In Chrome, right click the document and click 'Inspect', or press 'Ctrl+Shift+I' on Windows or 'Ctrl+Option+J' on Mac.
+You can also go to the Chrome browsers menu and then select "More Tools", then select "Developer Tools"

+> In fact, you can do this on any website, be it your email, Facebook, or this tutorial!
+Go ahead and try it, and you can hover over the things in the 'Elements' tab to see which HTML elements correspond to which content on the screen.

+Step 3: Debug your code!
+Make sure the HTML elements are centered properly, and you can use the 'Console' for debugging.

+>For example, you can use `console.log()` in your code to print things directly to the console.

+Resources:
+* The JavaScript [textbook](https://javascript.info/debugging-chrome) has a chapter on this. **Highly Recommended**
+* developers.google.com offers this Chrome DevTools [tutorial](https://developers.google.com/web/tools/chrome-devtools/javascript).

 ## Mechanical Turk